 - Keep on stirring the onions while sauteing them, for uniform cooking and also so that they don't get burnt.

 - Lower the heat and add the crushed ginger-garlic-chili paste.
-Stir and sauté for 5 to 10 seconds on a low flame until the raw aroma of the ginger and garlic goes away.
+Stir and sauté for 5 to 10 seconds on a low heat until the raw aroma of the ginger and garlic dissipates.

-- Add the tomatoes.
+- Add the finely chopped tomatoes.
 Sauté for 2 to 3 minutes on medium-low to medium heat until the tomatoes become soft.

 - Add all the spice powders one by one – turmeric powder, red chili powder, coriander powder, asafoetida (hing) and garam masala powder.